Northern Ireland has a three tier system of control:

 3) Prohibited weapons – these require an FAC or a registered firearms dealer’s certificate as well as the authority of the Secretary of State for Northern Ireland.
 The list of prohibited weapons is the same as for Great Britain, with the exception that handguns and expanding ammunition are not prohibited (except expanding pistol ammunition for self-defence).

-Fees are the same as in GB, i.e. £50 for the grant of a certificate (or renewal) and £26 for a variation.
-The main difference is that “one for one” variations (i.e. the replacement of one firearm with another of the same calibre and type) are subject to a fee of £10 in Northern Ireland, however, as shotguns are subject to FAC control in Northern Ireland, firearm dealers can perform “one for one” variations themselves in the case of shotguns.
+Fees are £98 for the grant of a certificate (or renewal) and £30 for a variation.
+The main difference is that “one for one” variations (i.e. the replacement of one firearm with another of the same calibre and type) are subject to a fee of £15 in Northern Ireland, however, as shotguns are subject to FAC control in Northern Ireland, firearm dealers can perform “one for one” variations themselves in the case of shotguns.
+Dealers can also perform such variations for other firearms, provided the firearm is of the same calibre and type, or in the case of rifles, if the rifle is of a similar calibre (as defined in a list of: “bands”.)

 Ireland has had a series of laws to control arms throughout it’s history, including at the end of the 19th century the Peace Preservation Act which was periodically renewed.
 This was a sweeping law which allowed the Lord Lieutenant to specify whole areas of Ireland where the possession or carrying of arms required a permit, and allowed the police to search without warrant homes for arms.
 This law was allowed to lapse in 1906, and the provisions of the Pistols Act and Gun Licence Act did not extend to Ireland.
 However, the Defence of the Realm Act enacted during the Great War did apply to Ireland, and imposed the same harsh controls as in Great Britain.